shkherad/three-intro-talk/README.md

 works with rendering APIs such as WebGL, except using three.js means much, much less code!

-(as for WebGL, what's that? it's a Javascript API that accesses the computer's GPU and renders 2 and 3D interactive graphics to compatible browsers' canvas element.)

 But since it's tool for graphics, let's actually look at some examples (selected from threejs.org): http://news-lab-trends-experiment.appspot.com/